basierend auf Bewertungen

 Arachidonic acid

-Occurs primarily in meat (in small amounts also in milk)
+Comes from.a in meat (also in small quantities in milk)

-(-) when it is metabolized, breakdown products are formed that have an inflammatory effect.
+(-) When they are metabolized, breakdown products are formed that have an inflammatory effect.

-Unsaturated fatty acids are starting materials for eicosanoids ("tissue hormones"), which have important control tasks: in addition to cell division and platelet aggregation (blood clotting), they are primarily involved in inflammatory processes.
+Unsaturated fatty acids are starting materials for eicosanoids (“tissue hormones”), which have important control tasks: in addition to cell division and platelet aggregation (blood clotting), they are primarilya involved in inflammatory processes.

 Important eicosanoids are